vulture2600/SandstoneDashboard/ansible/README.md

 #### Key pair for SSH

-Ansible uses ssh to connect.
+Ansible uses ssh to connect

 ```shell
 # Create a public/private key pair on the local machine as the Ansible user: